Chongqing Rail Transit

 The extreme difference in elevation between the river valleys and the hilly plateaus of Chongqing poses a unique challenge in designing alignments for conventional rail transit lines.
 The network currently has the world's highest metro-only bridge, the Caijia Rail Transit Bridge of Line 6 spanning the Jialing River valley, with the bridge deck being approximately 100 m above the water.
-It also boasts the three deepest metro stations in China: Hongyancun (the deepest in the world), Hongtudi, and Liyuchi.
-Additionally, Hualongqiao is a six-story structure that has Line 9 trains stopping 48 meters above the surface, making it the tallest metro station in the world, surpassing Smith–Ninth Streets station in New York.
+It holds the three deepest metro stations in China: Hongyancun (the deepest in the world), Hongtudi, and Liyuchi.
+While Hualongqiao, an elevated station where platforms are located 48 meters above ground, is the world's highest, surpassing Smith–Ninth Streets station in New York.

 The Chongqing Rail Transit system possesses a number of extremely-long metro-only bridges.
 The 1650 m long Egongyan Rail Transit Bridge carries the southern arc of the Loop line across the Yangtze River using a 600 m long suspension main span, making it the longest metro-only suspension bridge by main span in the world.
 The Nanjimen Bridge carries Line 10 trains across a 1225 m cable-stayed bridge with a main span of 480 m, making it the longest metro-only cable-stayed bridge by main span in the world.
 The Gaojia Huayuan Jialing River Rail Transit Bridge carries the western arc of the Loop line over the Jialing River using a long 594 m bridge with a main span of 340 m.
 Additionally, Chongqing Rail Transit system has numerous double-deck bridges carrying vehicle and metro traffic, such as the Chaotianmen Bridge, which is the world's longest arch bridge.